FormidableLabs/react-native-ama/packages/animations/docs/components/AnimatedContainer.md

 | --------------------------------- |
 | ViewStyle \| ReanimatedExitValues |

-In additional to `ViewStyle` this property also allows to access to special [values](https://docs.swmansion.com/react-native-reanimated/docs/layout-animations/custom-animations/#arguments) available by Reanimated:
+In addition to `ViewStyle`, this property also allows access to special [values](https://docs.swmansion.com/react-native-reanimated/docs/layout-animations/custom-animations/#arguments) available from Reanimated:

 | Value                | Description                                                   |
 | -------------------- | ------------------------------------------------------------- |